Na2CuCl4/NextChatReadFile/README_en.md

 ```

 I don’t recommend using `apt`’s `docker.io` and `docker-compose`; instead, follow Docker’s official installation guide (using [Ubuntu](https://docs.docker.com/engine/install/ubuntu/) as an example).

-When using Docker in mainland China, you may need to configure a domestic mirror accelerator to improve download speeds.
-You can refer to Alibaba Cloud’s [Docker image accelerator](https://help.aliyun.com/zh/acr/user-guide/accelerate-the-pulls-of-docker-official-images) for configuration.

 ## Build your own plugin server